1031-Systems/1031_Delivery/docs/Help.md

 Some users may use thonny or rshell to upload files to the controller.
 Playing the animation in the controller puts it in a state where uploading a control file is now impossible via rshell and probably thonny.
-The user will have to reset the controller, generaly by unplugging it from the USB port and plugging it back in.
+The user will have to reset the controller, generally by unplugging it from the USB port and plugging it back in or by pressing a reset button found on some clones.
-Uploading the control file was changed to not use rshell so this problem is generally obviated when done from inside Hauntimator.
+Uploading the control and audio files was changed to not use rshell so this problem is generally obviated when done from inside Hauntimator.

 The Raspberry Pi Pico used for development and testing has a limited ability to